As more people consider living in a car instead of paying exorbitant rent, one key question always pops up: Is it illegal to sleep in your car?

 It’s usually illegal to sleep in your car on city streets and city parks

 - Results from a 2016 homeless count figured 7,000 people live in their cars in Los Angeles.
-The excess of cars and RVs parked on neighborhood streets at night prompted the city to completely ban sleeping in a car during the hours of 9 p.m. and 6 a.m.
+The excess of cars and RVs parked on neighborhood streets at night prompted the city to completely ban sleeping in your car on residential streets during the hours of 9 p.m. and 6 a.m.
 It’s illegal to sleep in your car at all times near schools, pre-schools, daycare facilities and parks.

 - In Silicon Valley, the city of Mountain View recently cracked down on dozens of RVs that parked on a tree-lined street in the same city where Google built its headquarters.
 At last count, people were living in around 330 vehicles parked throughout the city.

-- In Portland, vans that parked on streets in the idyllic Lad’s Addition neighborhood were vandalized.
+- In Portland, Oregon vans that parked on streets in the idyllic Lad’s Addition neighborhood were vandalized.

 - But Berkeley, California seems a bit more lenient than other cities.
 Check out this guide on where to park and sleep in your car without being hassled.